clux/kubecon2020/source/slides.md

 notes:
 - eirik/clux - one of the main maintainers on kube-rs.
-- talking about the kubernetes api, some of the generic assumptions and invariants that kubernetes wants to maintain, but for the lack of actual generics in the language, _these properties_ are generally enforced through consistency and code-generation steps.
+- talking about the kubernetes api, some of the generic assumptions and invariants that kubernetes wants to maintain, but for the lack of actual generics in the language, _these invariants are generally enforced through consistency and code-generation steps.

 ---
 ### Hidden Generics in Kubernetes' API